Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ## 1. Age Group
 ### Insight
-The highest attrition was observed in the **26–35 age group**.
-Major contributing factors include low salary, overtime, low job satisfaction, and limited career growth opportunities.
+The highest attrition was found in the 26–35 age group.
+Major factors indetifiedI salary, overtime, job satisfaction, and promotion were the main factors affecting attrition.
+This shows employees in this age group are more concerned about growth, salary, and work-life balance

 ### Recommendation
-- Improve compensation structure
-- Provide clear career growth opportunities
-- Manage workload effectively for employees in this age group
+ improving these factors to increase employee retention.

 ---

 ## 2. Gender
 ### Insight
-Attrition was slightly higher among **male employees**, especially in the **0–5 years experience group**.
-The key reasons identified were low salary, delayed promotions, and workload issues.
+Attrition was slightly higher among male employees, especially in the 0–5 years experience group. major factors low salary, promotions, workload, and current role .
+This indicates that employees in the early stage of their careers are more concerned about salary,growth opportunities and worload issues.

 ### Recommendation
-- Improve work-life balance
+- Offer competitive salary packages for early-career employees
+- provide clear career growth opportunities.
 - Provide timely promotions
-- Offer competitive salary packages for early-career employees
+- Improve work-life balance  ---

 ---

 ## 3. Department
 ### Insight
-The **R&D department** showed the highest attrition, mainly due to salary concerns, overtime, low job satisfaction, and delayed promotions.
+The **R&D department** showed the highest attrition, mostly due to salary concerns , and delayed promotions which is indicating that employee are leacing company of this dept due to salary and carrier growth conncerns.

 ### Recommendation
-- Improve employee engagement
+- Improve salary structure
-- Manage workload effectively
-- Provide better career growth opportunities
-- Enhance compensation policies
+- intriduce promotion policies for this dept emp

 ---

 ## 4. Job Role

 ### Insight
-Higher attrition was observed among **Lab Technicians** and **Sales Executives**, particularly in the **0–5 years experience group**.
-Key factors included low salary, low job satisfaction, and delayed promotions.
+Higher attrition was observed among **Lab Technicians** and **Sales Executives**, particularly in the **0–5 years experience group**. main Key factors included job satisfaction , salary,  promotion issues and current role. which indicates that this job role emp in this role are leaving com due to the dissatisfaction , compension issues and carrier growth opportunity,

 ### Recommendation
+- Conduct regular feedback sessions to understand employee concerns to improve job satisfaction.
 - Provide better compensation
-- Improve career progression opportunities
+- Improve career progression opportunities specially  0-5 years employees in the company.
-- Conduct role-specific employee engagement initiatives

 ---

 ## 5. Job Satisfaction
 ### Insight
-Employees with **low or neutral job satisfaction** were more likely to leave the company, especially early-career employees.
+Employees with low or neutral job satisfaction showed higher attrition, especially in the 0–5 years experience group.
+This indicates that early-career employees may not be fully satisfied with company policies, work environment, or growth opportunities.

 ### Recommendation
-- Conduct regular feedback sessions
+- Conduct regular feedback and communication sessions with these employees to understand their concerns.
-- Introduce career development programs
-- Improve employee engagement activities

 ---